Be the first to know!

 Warning: never give anything containing xylitol to your dog .
 It is highly toxic for dogs and can cause seizures and liver failure!

 Sorbitol is a low-calorie sweetener derived from glucose, also known as E420.
 It’s not as sweet as sugar and has about 30 per cent fewer calories.

 When eaten, it has a mouth-cooling sensation so it’s often used in toothpaste.
 Sorbitol also helps food retain moisture, making it a popular ingredient in baked goods that have a longer shelf-life.

 If eaten in small quantities, it’s perfectly safe but large intakes can cause bloating and diarrhoea.

 Aspartame (NutraSweet® and Equal®) is possibly the most controversial artificial sweetener.
-It causes cancer in animals but, as far as research goes, not in people.
-It’s approved as safe.
+It causes cancer in animals but, as far as research goes, not in people and is approved as safe.

-Unlike many other artificial sweeteners, it doesn’t have a bitter aftertaste which makes it very popular for the use in fizzy drinks, chewing gum, baking mixes, breakfast cereals and salad dressings.
+Unlike many other artificial sweeteners, it doesn’t have a bitter aftertaste.
+This makes it very popular for the use in fizzy drinks, chewing gum, baking mixes, breakfast cereals and salad dressings.

-The world of sweeteners is a sticky minefield – each option has its pros and cons.
+The world of sweeteners is a sticky minefield.
+Each option has its pros and cons.
 Deciding which sweetener is best depends on how you’re planning to use it.

-For example, stevia can be good for baking, mixed with some cane sugar (that way you won’t have the bitter aftertaste of stevia but you will cut the sugar content).
+For example, stevia is good for baking and mixing with some cane sugar.
+That way you won’t have the bitter aftertaste of stevia but you will cut the sugar content).